gaoubak/23HEC001_BACKEND_SYMFONY/README.md

   docker exec -it  nom-du-container bash
 ```

-If you need a database, create a file .env.local and add a line like this example:
+If you need a database, create a file .env.local and add a line like this example in /src:

 ```yaml
  DATABASE_URL="mysql://app:!ChangeMe!@127.0.0.1:3306/app?serverVersion=8&charset=utf8mb4"